 - Make pom-pom shooters – You can use pom poms or marshmallows for this rainy day game, but whichever you choose, I’m sure this will be a hit with the littles!

 - Have fun with shaving cream – There were so many great ideas for fun involving shaving cream, that I just had to make a Pinterest board exclusively for this!
 There is no greater fun on a rainy day than to make a huge mess.
-If you like to play in the rain, you could do some of these fun activities with kids outdoors for and instant cleanup!
+If you like to play in the rain, you could do some of these fun activities with kids outdoors for an instant cleanup!

 - Play board games – Pass the time with some rainy day games.
 Share some of these old-fashioned board games for kids and relive some of your own childhood!

 - Have a tea party – Take a break and sit down with the littles for a rainy day tea party!
-Stick the pinky out like a proper guest, keep your napkin in your lap and remember your please and thank yous.
+Stick the pinky out like a proper guest, keep your napkin in your lap and remember your pleases and thank yous.
 Having a tea party is a fun thing to do on a rainy day.

 - Read stories – There is something about cuddling up on the couch and reading a good book… It’s good for the soul!
 Kids love it, too!
 Let them choose a few books, grab a little blanket to cover up, and read some fun stories, or make up your own.
 You could even tell stories about your own childhood!